 - Young people who use alcohol and drugs also are more likely to be victims or perpetrators of violence, engage in unplanned and unprotected sex, experience school failure or be seriously injured from driving or engaging in other risky behavior while impaired. - Easy access and availability of alcohol, tobacco and illicit drugs make it difficult to keep young people out of harm's way.
-Young people report illicit drugs, alcohol and tobacco are easily obtained. - Young people who use tobacco are more likely than others to drink heavily later or use illicit drugs. - Over the past several years, annual use of marijuana doubled among 8th graders, grew by two-thirds among 10th graders, and increased by two-fifths among 12th graders. - Fewer young people see harm in using drugs.
+Young people report illicit drugs, alcohol and tobacco are easily obtained. - Young people who use tobacco are more likely than others to drink heavily later or use illicit drugs. - Marijuana use has been linked to increased risk of mental health issues, such as depression and social anxiety. - Fewer young people see harm in using drugs.
 Yet, understanding the harm associated with drug use is one of the greatest deterrents to drug use by youth.